banulaperera/WestminsterSkinConsultationManager/README.md

 ## Coursework Statement

-> This application was developed as part of the **Undergraduate Software Engineering coursework** for [Your University Name].
+> This application was developed as part of the **Undergraduate Software Engineering coursework** for University of Westminster.
 The aim was to demonstrate practical object-oriented design, GUI development, and secure data management in a real-world healthcare scenario.

 ***

 ## Credits

 - Developed by Banula Perera (2025)
-- Special thanks to [Your University Name] and the Software Engineering Faculty
+- Special thanks to University of Westminster and the Software Engineering Faculty

 ***